 This post is part of our Weekly Tips series.

-Unit7, a direct marketing/CRM agency that is part of the Omnicom family, figured out an ingenious way to give heart to a campaign for a Type 2 diabetes medication.
+Unit7, a direct marketing/CRM agency that is part of the Omnicom family, figured out an ingenious way to give heart to a campaign for a Type 2 diabetes medication to fight off diabetes.

 Before beginning work on the campaign, 80 Unit7 staffers signed up to live the life of a diabetic patient.
 Finger-pricking, careful eating, regular exercise: The staff was asked to do exactly what a patient, someone in their ultimate audience, does every day—for a 14-week period.
 Only then were they ready to create an ad campaign that spoke to the people being served.

 One of the fundamental principles of trust is that we trust those who we believe understand us.
 In fact, if we don’t believe they understand us, we don’t trust them.
 Call this “empathy” if you like.
 You can also find it in the old sales line, “People don’t care what you know until they know that you care.”1

 Are you willing to walk in your stakeholders’ shoes the way Unit7 did?
 What difference would it make if you were?